Deploying Redis Enterprise for GKE and Serverless App on Anthos Bare Metal

 Click Log in.

-In the window, select Use your Google identity to log-in and click Login.
+In the pop up window, select Use your Google identity to log-in and click Login.

 Configure certs